Woman smiling with medium length brown, wavy hair, blue eyes, and a dark blue shirt

 • Access and inclusion are everyone’s responsibility

-• Feeling like there’s space for you shouldn’t take so much work
+• Feeling like there’s space for you in the world shouldn’t require constant self-adjustment

-• You are not a burden for needing something that isn’t already provided
+• You are not a burden for needing something that isn’t already built in

-• Your interests can be central to your life and your accommodations can be your tools, not what defines you
+• Your interests can be central to your life, and your accommodations can be tools that support you — not what defines you

 Graduating student dressed in cap and gown with a thumbs-up gesture standing next to a woman in professional clothes and holding a walkie-talkie